Jan Sport

-Jan Sport, sometimes known simply as Jan, is the stage name of Charlie Mantione (born Charles Joseph Mantione), an American drag queen and singer based in New York City, who came to international attention on the twelfth season of RuPaul's Drag Race.
-On May 26th, 2021, she was announced as one of the 13 contestants on the sixth season of RuPaul's Drag Race All Stars, where she placed 7th overall.
+Jan Sport, sometimes known simply as Jan, is the stage name of Charlie Mantione (born Charles Joseph Mantione; June 11, 1993), an American drag queen and singer based in New York City, who came to international attention on the twelfth season of RuPaul's Drag Race.
+On May 26, 2021, she was announced as one of the 13 contestants on the sixth season of RuPaul's Drag Race All Stars, where she placed 7th overall.

 Early life

 Mantione was born on June 11, 1993, in Old Bridge Township, New Jersey.
-He attended Christian Brothers Academy for high school.
+He grew up Catholic and attended the all-boys Catholic school, Christian Brothers Academy.
 While attending school, he participated in both sports and theater.
-He was an avid soccer player until 17.
+Mantione was an avid soccer player until he turned 17.
 Mantione participated in a number of school productions such as Oklahoma! and played Troy Bolton in a production of High School Musical.
 He attended the Boston Conservatory (which has since merged with the Berklee College of Music) for musical theater.

 Career

+Mantione considers his drag "birthday" to be July 8, 2016.
 Mantione formed the pop group Stephanie's Child along with queens Rosé and Lagoona Bloo in 2018.
 His drag mother is Alexis Michelle.
 In 2018, he won the title of Breakthrough Artist and was nominated for Best Vocalist at the 2018 NY Nightlife Awards.
 When he first started drag, he frequently appeared as a Kris Jenner impersonator.

 Mantione appeared on The Voice Season 13 finale with Jessie J and competed on America's Got Talent with Stephanie's Child.